albersonmiranda/fio/README.md

 iom_br$compute_leontief_inverse()
 ```

-And pronto\! 🎉, you’re all good to carry on with your analysis.
+And pronto! 🎉, you’re all good to carry on with your analysis.
 You can
 evoke the Data Viewer to inspect the results with
 `iom_br$technical_coefficients_matrix |> View()` and
 `iom_br$leontief_inverse_matrix |> View()`.